mikbe/blast/README.markdown

 #### Is there a graphical client I can use to manage my site?
 Not currently but I am envisioning one.
 I'd like to learn some GUI design using Ruby so maybe after I'm done with this.

+## Feature list

+* Markup-Extra for articles
+* HAML for template design
+* SASS for CSS design
+* Minifies css, javascript
+* GZips css, javascript (leaves plain-text intact as well for non-gzip browsers)
+* Proper cache management - when files are changed they get downloaded if not they are still cached

+## Sensible defaults

+External links are, by default, opened in a new tab